Updated August 21, 2023

 Excel Print (Table of Contents)

-Print in Excel is used for printing out the data therein spreadsheet but to the width which is allowed for selected and available pages in printer setting.
-We can print the current sheet, active sheet, entire workbook, any selected table or any customized range of worksheets.
-Make sure, when we are about to print, under the print preview section we should have all the necessary columns.
-We can even give the border using print gridlines without actually bordering the data in the worksheet.
+Print in Excel is used to print out the data therein spreadsheet but to the width allowed for selected and available pages in the printer setting.
+We can print the current sheet, active sheet, entire workbook, selected table, or customized worksheets.
+When we are about to print, we should have all the necessary columns under the print preview section.
+We can even give the border using print gridlines without bordering the worksheet’s data.

-Press Ctrl+P and then click the Print button (or press Enter) to print the workbook.
+Press Ctrl+P and click the Print button (or Enter) to print the workbook.

-To set printing properties in excel is very easy.
+Set printing properties in Excel is very easy.
 Let us understand this by looking at the following examples.

-How to Print entire workbook with N number of copies in MS Excel
+How to Print an entire workbook with N number of copies in MS Excel

 Step 1: Go to Excel Sheet which a user wants to print.
 Open the File menu bar and click on print

-Step 2: Now Print setting will open, then under the Setting section select ‘Print Entire workbook’
+Step 2: Now, the Print setting will open, then under the Setting section, select ‘Print Entire workbook’

 Step 3: Now click on the number of copies needed by the user

-Summary: As the user has given instruction in print command it will print that no of pages with an entire workbook.
+Summary: As the user has given instructions in the print command, it will print the no of pages with an entire workbook.

 How to Print selected area workbook with the page orientation in MS Excel

-Step 1: Go to Excel Sheet which a user wants to print and select the area need to be printed.
+Step 1: Go to Excel Sheet, which a user wants to print, and select the area that needs to be printed.

-Step 2: Open File menu bar and click on the print tab.
+Step 2: Open the File menu bar and click on the Print tab.

-Step 3: Now Print setting will open, then under the Setting section select ‘Print selection’
+Step 3: Now, the Print setting will open, then under the Setting section, select ‘Print selection

-Step 4: Now click on the orientation of the page needed by the user.
+Step 4: Now click on the page’s orientation the user needs.

-Step 5: Click on the print button to print the workbook as per the setting.
+Step 5: Click the print button to print the workbook per the setting.

-Summary: As per given instruction in the print command it will print with the selected area only in landscape orientation.
+Summary: As per the instruction in the print command, it will print with the selected area only in landscape orientation.

-Multiple Copies: If a user wants to print more than one copies he just need to give a count of how many copies he wants to print in Copies section.
+Multiple Copies: If a user wants to print more than one copy, he just needs to count how many copies he wants to print in the Copies section.

 Print selection: This option will print only the current selection in the print command.

-For example, if the user wants to print 10 copies from a workbook, then Collated prints the entire first copy, then the entire second copy.
+For example, if the user wants to print 10 copies from a workbook, Collated prints the entire first copy and then the entire second copy.

-Orientation: A user can switch between Portrait Orientation (best when more rows but fewer columns in a page) and Landscape Orientation (best when more columns but fewer rows in a page).
+Orientation: A user can switch between Portrait Orientation (best when there are more rows but fewer columns on a page) and Landscape Orientation (best when there are more columns but fewer rows on a page).

-Page Margins: If a user wants to adjust the page margins, then he can do by just following the below steps.
+Page Margins: If a user wants to adjust the page margins, he can do so by following the below steps.

-Step 1 – By selecting one of the pre-defined margins (Normal, Wide or Narrow) from the Margins drop-down list.
+Step 1 – Select one of the pre-defined margins (Normal, Wide, or Narrow) from the Margins drop-down list.

-Step 2 – Or click the ‘Show Margins’ icon at the bottom right of the window.
-Now a user can drag the lines to manually change the page margins.
+Step 2 – Click the ‘Show Margins’ icon at the bottom right of the window.
+Now a user can drag the lines to change the page margins manually.

 Scaling: If a user wants to fit more and more data on a single page, then he can fit the sheet on one page.
 To get these settings, he needs to follow the below process.